 Graduate students are admitted for one academic year in residence, leading to the degree of Master of Laws (LL.M.).
+There are no required courses in the program, and students may design a customized course of study according to their individual objectives and interests.
 The LL.M. program at Yale Law School is not designed to prepare students to take the New York State Bar Examination.
 To qualify for the LL.M. degree, students must:

 - successfully complete at least 24 units;